ChenGiuseppe/PyMM/README.md

 * **-dm**: electric dipole matrix file (in a.u.) used in the MD-PMM calculation.
 * -el: trajectory of the perturbed eigenvalues.
 * -ev: trajectory of the perturbed eigenvectors.
-* -sigma: value of the gaussian broadening applied to the signal (expressed in eV).
+* -sigma: square root of the variance of the gaussian broadening applied to the signal (expressed in eV).
 Default: 0.05 eV.

 #### OUTPUTS
 * -ot: calculated absorption spectra names prefix (default: abs_spectrum).
 Both the total spectrum and each individual transitions will be printed.